Tanquetazo: Background

 By the beginning of June 1973, an important part of the high command of the Chilean Armed Forces had lost all respect for the Popular Unity government of President Salvador Allende, which had been in office since November 1970.
-During the so-called Tacnazo of 1969, high-ranking officers had learned that by exerting pressure as a group, they could achieve wide-ranging changes within the military.
+During the so-called Tacnazo of 1969, high-ranking officers learned that by exerting pressure as a group, they could achieve wide-ranging changes within the military.
 In 1969 they had achieved high command changes and an increase in the Armed Forces' budget.
 In June 1973, some began plotting against the Allende government.

 A week before the coup attempt, the conspiracy was discovered at the Santiago Army garrison.
 The garrison commander, General Mario Sepúlveda Squella, informed his immediate superiors at the Army General Staff, and also told José Tohá, the Minister of Defense.
 The government immediately arrested nine people involved in the conspiracy, and Minister Tohá decided to go public with this information on the afternoon of 28 June.